Three toucanets bath in bromeliad flowers - photoart

 Birding heaven in the Bella Vista Cloud Forest, Ecuador - travelling through the archives

 After 11 days in the Galápagos [see previous story], we arrived back in Quito to head to a very different sort of paradise - the Bella Vista Cloud Forest.
 This high-altitude region of Ecuador is considered one of the best birding spots in the world.
-And conveniently, with travel to the Galápagos leaving from Quito it's easy to tack on a side trip.
+And conveniently, with travel to the Galápagos leaving from Quito, it's easy to tack on a side trip.

 Nondo Mindo road and valley